yelbachir/multgam_pkg/README.md

 ### 2.3.
 Example distributions
 Several examples can be found in the subdirectory `./simulation_paper/Multgam`, which reproduces Section 3 of the paper.

-### 2.3.
-Plots

 ## 3. Extension to new distributions

 ## 4. General comments
 The package is under development.
+For

 ## 5. Bugs
-Bugs can be reported to yousra.elbachir@gmail.com by sending an email with:
+Bugs can be reported to the maintainer at yousra.elbachir@gmail.com by sending an email with:
 - subject: multgam: bugs,
 - content: a reproducible example and a simple description of the problem.